alianza/portfolio-lea/content/pages/portfolio.md

 ---
-title: Work
+title: Experiences
 readMoreLink:
   label: Read more on my Medium page
   link: https://medium.com/@leacandle
 ---
-This is my journalism work.
-It features articles for Essay Skate Magazine and Sprout Magazine.
-With gratitude, some are published online and on print.
+This page features my academic and editorial experience.
+Reports and writing projects can be found under portfolio.